Poseidon-Team-8/FEC/client/src/components/questions/notes.md

 ## Setup Q & A section

-- [] get product ID from props
+- [x] get product ID from props
+- [] setup axios GET requests for questions information
-- [] setup axios GET requests for questions and answers information
+- [] setup axios GET requests for answers information
 - [] Get: results (an array) and update state
 - [] create component that will house: individual question, answers for those questions